Aliases for SCN5A Gene

 GeneCards Summary for SCN5A Gene

-SCN5A (Sodium Channel, Voltage Gated, Type V Alpha Subunit) is a Protein Coding gene.
-Diseases associated with SCN5A include sick sinus syndrome and long qt syndrome.
-Among its related pathways are Interaction between L1 and Ankyrins and G-Beta Gamma Signaling.
-GO annotations related to this gene include enzyme binding and ubiquitin protein ligase binding.
-An important paralog of this gene is CACNA1D.
+SCN5A (Sodium Voltage-Gated Channel Alpha Subunit 5) is a Protein Coding gene.
+Diseases associated with SCN5A include Sudden Infant Death Syndrome and Long Qt Syndrome 3.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Interaction between L1 and Ankyrins.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and ubiquitin protein ligase binding.
+An important paralog of this gene is SCN3A.